-MAC bridges use the STP to exchange information across Local Area Networks to compute the active topology of a bridged Local Area Network in accordance with the Spanning Tree Protocol algorithm in accordance with the Spanning Tree Protocol algorithm.
+MAC bridges use the STP to exchange information across Local Area Networks to compute the active topology of a bridged Local Area Network in accordance with the Spanning Tree Protocol algorithm.

-Split MultiLink Trunking (SMLT) An extension to IEEE 802.1AX (link aggregation), provides nodal and link failure protection and flexible bandwidth scaling to improve on the level of Layer 2 resiliency.
+Split MultiLink Trunking (SMLT) An extension to IEEE 802.1AX (link aggregation), provides nodal and link failure protection and flexible bandwidth scaling to improve on the level of stack Stackable Extreme Networks Ethernet Routing Switch can be connected in a stack configuration of two or more units, up to eight units maximum.

-stack

-Stackable Exreme Networks Ethernet Routing Switches can be connected in a stack configuration of two or more units, up to eight units maximum.
 A switch stack operates and is managed as a single virtual switch.